Typical A-level offer

 This course is perfect for students who wish to pursue a career in the tourist industry in France or other French-speaking countries.
 It will also be useful for aspiring linguists, managers and international workers who possess a particular interest in France and French culture and language.
 You will study modules such as Sustainable Tourism, Small Business Management and Visitor Management (among many others), complemented by linguistic and cultural modules including French Civilization, French Language and Language in Society.

-This course is delivered by the School of Management & Business, which maintains the highest level of academic and policy-oriented research whilst participating in business consultancy.
+This course is delivered by the Aberystwyth Business School, which maintains the highest level of academic and policy-oriented research whilst participating in business consultancy.
 You will benefit from the latest learning and teaching environments and the expertise of our experienced staff members.

 The BA in Tourism with French will be of great use to you in a range of graduate jobs, particularly within the tourist industry.
 Not only will you be thoroughly equipped with the skills and knowledge needed to manage people, logistics and services, but you will be a fluent communicator in French.
 These will all prove to be huge assets in any graduate workplace.